Feo's Stuff HORROR / THRILLER

 GODZILLA RAIDS AGAIN was written by Shigeaki Hidaka (TOMEI NINGEN) and Takeo Murata (GOJIRA, BEAST MAN SNOW MAN, RODAN, HALF HUMAN), based on the original novel by Shigeru Kayama - and directed by Motoyoshi Ota (GHOST MAN, TOMEI NINGEN, GHOST TAXI).
 As you see, none of these folks went on to make another GODZILLA movie.

-GODZILLA RAIDS AGAIN starts with flying seaplane in the sky, flown by Shoichi Tsukioka (Hiroshi Koizumi: MOTHRA, ATTACK OF THE MUSHROOM PEOPLE, ATRAGON, MOTHRA VS. GODZILLA, GHIDRAH: THE THREE-HEADED MONSTER, GODZILLA VS. MECHAGODZILLA, GODZILLA 1985).
+GODZILLA RAIDS AGAIN aka GODZILLA VS. ANGUIRIS starts with flying seaplane flown by Shoichi Tsukioka (Hiroshi Koizumi: MOTHRA, ATTACK OF THE MUSHROOM PEOPLE, ATRAGON, MOTHRA VS. GODZILLA, GHIDRAH: THE THREE-HEADED MONSTER, GODZILLA VS. MECHAGODZILLA, GODZILLA 1985).
 Shoichi's job is flying around looking for large schools of fish.
-Then he radios in to is company, gives the coordinates, and leads the fishing fleet to the right waters.
+Then he radios in to his company, gives the coordinates, and leads the fishing fleet to the right waters.
 Also in the air, in another seaplane, is his co-worker and friend, Kôji Kobayashi (Minoru Chiaki: RASHÔMON, VAMPIRE MOTH).
 Koji experiences some engine trouble and has to make a water landing.
 Shoichi radios his company about the emergency.
 The radio operator is also his fiance, Hidemi Yamaji (Setsuko Wakayama), who in turn is the daughter of the President of the fishery, Koehi Yamaji (Yukio Kasama).
-Shoichi let's them know that he's going in to rescue Kôji.
+Shoichi lets them know that he's going in to rescue Kôji.

-Koji nursed his seaplane to a small island where he is building a fire and tending his wounds.
+Koji nursed his seaplane to a small island where he built a fire and tends his wounds.
 Shoichi shows up and all seems well; no real harm done.
 But for no apparent reason, Godzilla suddenly appears on the island and battles another giant dinosaur.

 Eventually Shoichi and Kôji get back to Japan - Osaka this time - not Tokyo.
 Their report of a Godzilla sighting is not taken lightly, of course.
 Everyone thought Godzilla was dead.
 Here is where a question for American audiences is finally answered.
-Godzilla, for the Japanese, is not a personal name but a species name.
+Godzilla, for the Japanese, is not a personal name of an individual creature, but a species name.
 Before the appearance of the first Godzilla in 1954, there was no record (outside of island myth) that such an incredibly huge creature existed.
-They called it Godzilla the same way scientists call a dinosaur a brontosaur or a T-Rex.
+They called it Godzilla the same way scientists call a dinosaur a stegosaurus or a T-Rex.
 Japan has been living in trepidation of the eventual reappearance of another Godzilla.
-Their second surprise is that there are other massive creatures like Godzilla, and they identify this second one as an Anguiris.
+Their second surprise is that there are other massive creatures - Kaiju - like Godzilla, and they identify this second one as an Anguirus.

 To this American, who had never seen the original GODZILLA RAIDS AGAIN, a lot of the subsequent storylines now made more sense.
 Godzilla can be male or female and each appearance of Godzilla isn't necessarily the same Godzilla as before.

-One thing leads to another, but the inevitable appearance of Godzilla is only halfway through the movie when he battles Anguiris.
-GODZILLA RAIDS AGAIN shows that even though having a GODZILLA in the world is a bad thing, there could be worse things, like having TWO giant monsters all of the tiime!
+One thing leads to another, but the inevitable re-appearance of Godzilla is only halfway through the movie when he battles the Anguirus.
+GODZILLA RAIDS AGAIN shows that even though having a GODZILLA in the world is a bad thing, there could be worse things, like having TWO giant monsters all of the time!
 At least Godzilla wants to destroy his competition.

 *